lhcb/starterkit-lessons/first-analysis-steps/prerequisites.md

----
-layout: page
-title: First Steps in LHCb
-subtitle: Pre-workshop checklist
+# Pre-workshop checklist

-minutes: 10
----
-> ## Learning Objectives {.objectives}
->
+{% objectives "Learning Objectives" %}
-> * You will be ready for the workshop!
+* You will be ready for the workshop!
+{% endobjectives %}

 Please read and try the following steps **before** arriving.
 For some of the steps the solution requires waiting for a day or so.